MiguelRodrii/ne_rest_api_boilerplate/README.md

-# rnjsboilerplate
+# ne_rest_api_boilerplate
-Simple boilerplate for a NodeJS/Express/ rest api with configuration for heroku deployment.
+Simple boilerplate for a NodeJS/Express/PostgreSQL rest api with pre configurations for heroku deployment.